Get

 3. Living Quarters

 Making sure that your home is cat-proof and comfortable will help make your Bombay feel like a part of the family.
 The Bombay cat is an agile climber and jumper, a naturally active feline that’s playful but restrained.
-It will do well in close-quarter living due to its people-loving, gregarious, and outgoing nature.
+They will do well in close-quarter living due to their people-loving, gregarious, and outgoing nature.

-Bombays also thrive in multi-cat households where they’ll quickly establish a pecking order, but they don’t fare well when left alone for long periods.
+Many Bombays may also thrive in multi-cat households where they’ll quickly establish a pecking order, but they don’t fare well when left alone for long periods.

 4. Sex